-The juiciest chicken you’ll ever make, this Fillipino Chicken Adobo is stewed in a mixture of soy, vinegar, and garlic and served over brown rice.
+The juiciest chicken you’ll ever make, this Filipino Chicken Adobo is stewed in a mixture of soy, vinegar, and garlic and served over brown rice.

 Chicken Adobo is a classic Filipino dish that involves stewing chicken in a combination of soy sauce, vinegar, garlic, bay leaves and black peppercorns.
 Traditionally, the recipe calls for skin-on chicken legs, thighs, or breasts which are browned in oil.
 However, in an effort to lighten the dish, I skip the browning process and use boneless, skinless chicken breasts instead.
 Due to the slow braising process, the breasts remain juicy, moist and full of flavor!